Paxos, a Greek island in the Ionian Sea was the setting of “Maestro in Blue”, the first Greek series on Netflix that screened worldwide in March 2023.

 In cooperation with the local municipality of Gaios, the charity has succeeded to a great degree in controlling the numbers of strays on Paxos, even setting up a permanent surgical office in Magazia, which was opened to some fanfare by the mayor in September of 2013.

-Close to Italy, the islands of Paxos have a distinct flavor of that nation, and its residents speak a heavily Italian- inflected dialect.
+Close to Italy, the islands of Paxos have a distinct flavor of that nation, and their residents speak a heavily Italian-inflected dialect.

 The Italian ports of Bari and Brindisi are only a four-hour ferry trip away.
 The local architecture also reflects the colors of Italy, as seen in the many red-tiled roofs and glowing peach and orange-painted buildings.

-These stunning islands are easy to reach from the Greek mainland by ferry boat from the port of Igoumenitsa, which takes one and one-half hours to reach Paxos, but the experience is worth savoring in itself.
+These stunning islands are easy to reach from the Greek mainland by ferry boat from the port of Igoumenitsa, which takes one and one-half hours to reach Paxos, and the crossing itself is worth savoring.

 The idyllic island of Corfu is also not far from Paxos, just a 2-hour ferry trip or a somewhat shorter hydrofoil voyage to the north.